-Assets, Deferred Outflows of Resources, Liabilities, Deferred Inflows of Resources, and Net Position or Equity
+Assets, Deferred Outflows of Resources, Liabilities, Deferred Inflows of Resources, and Fund Balance

 Receivables and Payables - Generally, outstanding amounts owed between funds are classified as "due from/to other funds".
 These amounts are caused by transferring revenues and expenses between funds to get them into the proper reporting fund.
 These balances are paid back as cash flow permits.